Z11/robe-tech-blog/posts/stevie-the-bus-website.md

 * UI experience - The Prismic admin panel makes it super easy to add and structure your content.
 * Performance - The API is fast.
 Any content changes you make will be instantly available in the API.
 * Image optimization - When your app asks for images from Prismic during a build.
 The app will always get the .webp versions of the images which will make your website even faster.
 * Web Hooks - Prismic is able to call a Netlify webhook to initiate a build when content changes are made in Prismic...
 This is the cherry on top of the cake 🍰.
-No need for a developer to manually start a build, it's all automatic when content creaters/clients make changes in Prismic.
+No need for a developer to manually start a build, it's all automatic when content creaters/clients make content changes in Prismic.
 * Price - FREE!!!! 🥇

 ⭐️ Special thanks to [Thalia Perla](https://www.thaliaperlaphoto.com/) for making the content for the website 💯